 Depending on the amount of time you need at the Colosseum and which sights you want to see there, you will pay different fees.
 You will also need reservations to visit the Colosseum currently (except a few select days a year)!

-It is valid for 24 hours and for only one entrance to each site.
-It includes the temporary exhibition.
-Please note that prices listed above INCLUDE the new €2 reservation fee.
+It is valid for 24 hours, and there is only one entrance to each site.
+It includes a temporary exhibition.
+Please note that the prices listed above include the new €2 reservation fee.

-*Forum Pass super ticket: The Forum Pass super ticket will let you see only the Roman Forum – Palatine and the Imperial Forum with one entrance for all.
+*Forum Pass super ticket: The Forum Pass super ticket will let you see only the Roman Forum (Palatine) and the Imperial Forum, with one entrance for all.
+This does not include the Colosseum.

-It is valid for 24 hours to the super sights and the temporary exhibition costs an additional 16 Euros.
-Please note that prices listed above INCLUDE the new €2 reservation fee.
+It is valid for 24 hours at the super sights, and the temporary exhibition costs an additional 16 euros.
+Please note that the prices listed above include the new €2 reservation fee.

-*Full experience: The Full experience ticket is valid for 2 days (48 hours) and permits you access to the Colosseum (both the arena and undergrounds), Imperial Forum, Roman Forum – Palatine, and all other super sights.
+*Full experience: The full experience ticket is valid for 2 days (48 hours) and permits you access to the Colosseum (both the arena and undergrounds), the Imperial Forum, the Roman Forum (Palatine), and all other super sights.

-It also includes the temporary exhibition.
-Please note that prices listed above INCLUDE the new €2 reservation fee.
+It also includes a temporary exhibition.
+Please note that the prices listed above include the new €2 reservation fee.

 *Children under 18: If you’re under 18 years of age, you get free entrance to the Colosseum.
 This is for both EU citizens and citizens of non-EU countries.